ForgedSengoku/BlocksMCTracker/README.md

 ### Version 1.0.4

 - **Switched to Electron IPC:**
-  Replaced all `socket.io` and `express` requests with IPC requests.
-This eliminates port conflicts (e.g., with users’ own Minecraft servers) and makes communication much faster.
+  Replaced all previous request methods with IPC requests for faster, more reliable performance.

 - **Single Instance Lock:**
-  The app now allows only one instance at a time, preventing multiple windows from opening and reducing RAM usage.
+  The app now only allows one instance to run at a time, reducing RAM usage and preventing multiple bot requests.

 - **Sound Effects Integration:**
-  Added sound effects for button presses and status notifications, improving user interactivity.
+  Added sound effects for button presses and status notifications.

 - **Removed Unused Assets:**
-  Cleared out unnecessary files to free up storage and reduce bloat.
+  Cleared unnecessary files to reduce storage usage.

-- **Updated index.html:**
+- **Updated Interface:**
-  Modified the ban tracker interface to work entirely with IPC requests—ensuring that the "last checked" username and previous username lists update instantly.

-- **Package.json Modifications:**
-  - Changed the main entry from `server.js` to `main.js`.
-  - Removed Express and Socket.IO dependencies.
-  - Updated build instructions; users now run `yarn app:dist` to build the app.
+  The interface now fully uses IPC requests to update usernames and ban statuses in real time.

-- **Versioning Update:**
+- **Version Update:**
-  Corrected version numbering from previous releases (all earlier versions were marked as 1.0.0).
-The current release is **1.0.4**.
+  The release version has been corrected to **1.0.4**.

+---

+## How the Features Work

+### **Ban Checking:**
+The ban checking is done through a **Mineflayer bot** that logs in with the specified username.
+It interacts with the BlocksMC server and checks the player’s ban status in real-time.

+### **NameSniper:**
+NameSniper is designed to instantly claim a username once it's available.
+However, it may have some limitations:
+- **Buggy Performance:** It may sometimes fail due to unstable internet connections or being rate-limited by BlocksMC.
+- **Internet Issues:** If your internet connection is interrupted, the NameSniper might not work properly.

+### **Self-Kicker:**
+The Self-Kicker is a feature that kicks players if they meet specific conditions, such as entering specific usernames.
+This feature can be useful to automatically remove unwanted players but can also be risky if not configured properly.

+### **Connection Blocker:**
+The **Connection Blocker** works by sending 1000 bot connections to **overload** the server, causing a **rate-limiting effect**.
+This can be useful in environments like school Wi-Fi where access to BlocksMC is restricted, but it’s a **high-risk** feature.
+Use it responsibly, as it may result in severe consequences if abused.

+---

+## What We Cannot Do Right Now:

+- **Check Premium Accounts:**
+  Currently, we cannot check premium accounts, but it may be possible in the future if they are not in "premium mode" or if they are cracked accounts.

+- **NameSniper Performance:**
+  There are no guarantees that NameSniper will always work as expected.
+Bugs may occur, especially if there are interruptions in your internet or rate-limiting happens.

 ---